On the procongruence completion of the Teichm\"uller modular group: Level structures over moduli of curves

-In this paper, a level structure $\cM^\ld$ is a finite, connected, Galois, {\'e}tale cover of the stack $\cM_{g,n}$ (by {\'e}tale cover, we mean here an {\'e}tale, surjective, representable morphism of algebraic stacks), therefore it is also represented by a regular D--M stack $\cM^\ld$.
-This is in contrast with \cite{PFT}, where the cover was not required to be Galois.
-The {\it level} associated to $\cM^\ld$ is the finite index normal subgroup $\GG^\ld:=\pi_1(\cM^\ld, a')$ of the Teichm{\"u}ller group $\GG_{g,n}$.
+In this paper, a level structure $\cM^\ld$ is a finite, connected, Galois, {\'e}tale covering of the stack $\cM_{g,[n]}$ (by {\'e}tale covering, we mean here an {\'e}tale, surjective, representable morphism of algebraic stacks), therefore it is also represented by a smooth D--M stack $\cM^\ld$.
+This is in contrast with \cite{PFT}, where the covering was not required to be Galois. {\it The level} associated to $\cM^\ld$ is the finite index normal subgroup $\GG^\ld:=\pi_1(\cM^\ld, a')$ of the Teichm{\"u}ller group $\GG_{g,[n]}$.